 Established in 1975, Sojourner Family Peace Center seeks to ensure the safety of victims of family violence and provide a pathway out of violence for victims and abusers through opportunities to make positive and lasting changes for themselves and their children.

 The United Community Center provides a variety of health programs for Hispanics and near south side Milwaukee residents of all ages in health and human services, education, cultural arts, recreation and community development.
 Health programs include educational outreach to address obesity, diabetes and heart disease and programs to promote healthy lifestyles.
-Spanish language skills preferred.

 Since 1994 Walker's Point Community Clinic has provided free care for the homeless and uninsured on Milwaukee's near south side.
 Many have contributed to make this clinic a nationally known model for innovative approaches for improving the health of one of Wisconsin's most disadvantaged communities.
 This collaborative model is an example of a prototypical health center of the future, where wellness and prevention services are intricately linked to complimentary medicine and traditional medical care.

 The mission of the Walker's Point Community Clinic is to provide access to health care for uninsured patients and those who are underserved by the existing health care network in the greater Milwaukee area.
-This setting offers health care providers unique educational opportunities and challenges while serving as a model for continued professional commitment to the underserved.

 Walnut Way is a resident-led, community development organization serving the roughly 30-block, Milwaukee Central City neighborhood bounded by North Avenue, 12th Street, Fond du Lac Avenue, Walnut Street and 20th Street.
-The mission of Walnut Way is "to sustain economically diverse and abundant communities through civic engagement, environmental stewardship, and ventures for prosperity."
+The mission of Walnut Way is to sustain economically diverse and abundant communities through civic engagement, environmental stewardship, and ventures for prosperity.